 Can you say "intense"?
-ARTA's California Pro Guide Training is 12 days of whitewater, each one just a bit more challenging than the one before, keeping you just a little on edge and on your toes.
-We'll start out on the South Fork of the American where the Class III rapids will give us a lively warm-up, then we're off to the Middle Fork of the American for Class IV rapids, tunnels and portages, then down to the Merced for some free-flowing adventure and finally: the Wild and Scenic Tuolumne for lots of Class IV+ rapids, heavy gear boats, and advanced skills.
+ARTA's California Pro Guide Training is 10 days of whitewater, each one just a bit more challenging than the one before, keeping you just a little on edge and on your toes.
+We'll start out on the South Fork of the American where the Class III rapids will give us a lively warm-up, then we're off to the Middle Fork of the American for Class IV rapids, tunnels and portages, then down to the Wild and Scenic Tuolumne for lots of Class IV+ rapids, heavy gear boats, and advanced skills.
 Phew!
 Don't come expecting to rest!

 This course offers highly personalized instruction (at least 1 instructor for every 4 students) in all aspects of commercial guiding.
 You will row boats, paddle boats, flip boats, re-flip boats, load boats and patch boats.
 You will swim, scout, improvise, lead, follow, carry, cook and tie knots.
 You'll tell stories, hear stories, and, if you're anything like past students, you'll be the stars of stories for years to come.

 While the emphasis of the California school will be on rowing and paddling in low-volume, high-gradient, technical rivers, all aspects of commercial guiding will be covered, including training in river rescue, equipment maintenance, risk management, and emergency procedures as well as on-shore training in cooking, sanitation, and logistics.
 There will also be managed scenarios where your skills, judgment and responses will be assessed and reviewed, as well as team events, games, skills challenges and other fun activities to help hone your guiding and leadership skills.
 The rapids and the student responsibilities will increase in difficulty as the school progresses, making every day a challenge, an adventure and loads of fun.